rgabeflores/OnTime/README.md

 1. Clone the repository at [this](https://github.com/rgabeflores/OnTime) link.

-2. Navigate to the project folder on your system.
+2. Navigate to the project folder/directory on your system.

-3. Navigate to the `/app` folder within the project
+3. Navigate to the `/app` folder within the project.

 2. Open a terminal or command prompt and run the following command:

     `npm install`

-> NOTE: npm (Node package manager) must be installed in order for the installation to be successful
+> NOTE: npm ([Node Package Manager](https://www.npmjs.com/get-npm)) must be installed in order for the installation to be successful.

 ## Running the Program